ncatlab/nlab-content/pages/5499.md

 Because I don't have funding to do research, I've had no time to develop these ideas.
 So the best I can do so far is to justify the hypothesis by appealing to various intuitions, and to related mathematical and computational phenomena.
-I've put this material into nLab because I think it's interesting, and may well be important to machine learning: the categorists and machine-learning experts I've asked so far agree.
-So perhaps other readers can supply technical substantiation for or against this hypothesis.
+I've put this material into nLab because I think it's interesting, and may well be important to machine learning: the categorists and machine-learning experts I've asked agree.
+So perhaps other readers can supply technical substantiation or refutation.
 If I can ever get funding then of course I'll do so as well.

 ## Potential uses in machine learning ##